 People are dubious of the fact that fun can go hand in hand with a business for making money.
 Clowning around may indicate that the work is not taken seriously, especially with a serious boss around, but being serious about your work and being sober are two different things.

 Fun at work will improve productivity and will encourage a better flow of ideas.
-Regularity of employees may also be a major outcome of making work more enjoyable.
+The regularity of employees may also be a major outcome of making work more enjoyable.

 If you view striving for goals as a tough job, then you will only have small brief moments of your life with happiness.
 This means, only after achieving a goal can you have a taste of sheer happiness.
 As soon as you survive through one challenge, you get preoccupied with a lust for a greater achievement.